ChristoGrab/ChristoGrab/README.md

 # About Me

-Hey there!
-I'm an aspiring software engineer based out of Chicago, IL.
+- 👋 Hi there, I’m Christo, an aspiring software engineer based out of Chicago, IL.
+- 👀 Some of my many interests include History, Traveling, Science Fiction, Theatre, Cooking, Astronomy, Video Games, and on and on the list goes!
+- 🌱 I'm currently working on learning to master the use of Flask with SQLAlchemy to construct a fully functional website using React and Redux for frontend
+- 📫 How to reach me: christo.grab@gmail.com or www.linkedin.com/in/christo-grabowski-894a82a6

 ## Current Tech Stacks